tommyknocker/theapp/README.md

-# theapp.pro
+# TheApp.pro

 The App.
-Tiny, fast, powerful framework
+Tiny, fast, powerful framework.
+Currently The App is in active development state.